ellabarnes/ella-html-css/README.md

 By Ella, Intro Coding for Journalists class

-This repo is a class assignment to begin learning HTML.
-It is due January 25, 2025.
+This repo is a class assignment to begin learning HTML and CSS.
+It is due Febuary 5, 2025.